nf-core/scrnaseq/docs/usage.md

 ### `--transcript_fasta`

-If you intend to skip the generation of a transcriptomic FastA file, you can use this parameter to supply a transcriptomic FastA file here.
-If you don't specify this, it will be automatically generated from the supplied genomics FastA file utilizing the GTF annotation subsequently.
+If you intend to skip the generation of a transcriptomic fasta file, you can use this parameter to supply a transcriptomic fasta file here.
+If you don't specify this, it will be automatically generated from the supplied genomics fasta file utilizing the GTF annotation subsequently.

 ### `--salmon_index`